 These semi-sheer will be more transparent if made with silk fibers than with synthetic fibers.
 For eg. Silk chiffon is more transparent than polyester chiffon.

-Tips on using see through fabrics for clothes
+Tips on using sheers or see through fabrics for clothes

 One thing which bothers me is that all my seam finishes and wonky cut edges are all visible outside.
 You will have to use nice looking seams like a french seam with these materials.